Question 4: Animal Services Facility

 Question 4 funds a modern, energy-efficient animal services facility that supports increased adoption opportunities and more on-site medical care, including spaying and neutering.
 This is about better outcomes for animals and a better experience for the people who care for them.

-We took Firehouse Phil, a Fayetteville Fire Department dalmatian, to the current animal shelter to show just how important it is to vote for BOTH a new fire station and a new animal services facility!
+We took Firehouse Phil, a Fayetteville Fire Department dalmatian, to the current animal shelter to show just how important it is to vote FOR both a new fire station and a new animal services facility!

-Question 9 would fund the construction of a new fire station, a modern training facility, and updated equipment to support faster response times and better fire protection for residents and businesses across Fayetteville.
+Also on the ballot, Question 9 would fund the construction of a new fire station, a modern training facility, and updated equipment to support faster response times and better fire protection for residents and businesses across Fayetteville.

-Question 1, refinancing the existing sales tax bond, MUST pass for either one of these ballot measures to move forward.
+And Question 1, refinancing the existing sales tax bond, MUST pass for either one of these ballot measures to move forward.

 Thanks to our friends at Fayetteville Animal Services for the photo of Nene at the top of the page.
 Check out their Facebook page to find your next pet!